vaibhavgeek/superfluid-uma-tokens/README.md

 Now you have to run,
 `yarn install` and `yarn start` this will redirect you to a form where you need to enter the obtained ERC-20 Wrapped Long Token from step 2.
+Now there are two ways to send the tokens to the recipient addresses one is by IDA(Instant Distribution Agreement) and other is by streaming the tokens to account .

-Now, a calculation of IDA (Instant Distribution Agreement) is made based on the data obtained from the API.
-Now, the long tokens are streamed on basis of this IDA to all the recipients of KPI options contract parameters.
+1. A calculation of IDA (Instant Distribution Agreement) is made based on the data obtained from the API.
+Now, the long tokens are distributed on basis of this IDA to all the recipients of KPI options contract parameters instantanously.

+2. Otherwise they can be streamed to the recipients once the correct flow rate is determined by filling in the form.

+### Ahoy!
+There is more!!
+There is also a functionality which is that every user in order to recieve the long tokens needs to vote first on community post of the contract.
+Now the post can be about deciding the new CEO or any major transition, unless the person has not voted they would not get the respective tokens.
+Do not worry though, once they do it, they will recieve the remaining tokens as well.